HolyLab/FastScanningAndDPI/README.md

 # FastScanningAndDPI
 Directory of code for OCPI fast scanning / DPI publication

 This repository contains no code.
-It is only meant as a directory to the various software components used for the work published in [insert here].
+It is only meant as a directory to the various software components used for the work published in *Fast objective coupled planar illumination microscopy*, Cody J. Greer and Timothy E. Holy, *Nature Communications* 2019. ([link](https://rdcu.be/bSKQU)).

 ### Microscope control
 [Imagine](https://github.com/HolyLab/Imagine)               C++ software for making recordings with the microscope.
 Qt-based GUI.